 That was fun, and it was good to see when you’re going through the flows like this.
 You may have errors, but it’s just quick and easy to go back in and change until you figure things out and then rerun it.

 I hope you enjoy this type of tutorial and don’t forget to check out Enterprise DNA’s website.
-Plenty of resources and further learning that you can access very easily.
+There are plenty of resources for further learning that you can access very easily.

 All the best,